michal-franc/michal-franc.github.io/_posts/series/net-sorting/2018-07-16-net-sorting-part3.md

 ### P/Invoke (Platform Invocation)

-> Platform invocation is the mechanims provided by the `Common language runtime` to facilitate the calls from managed code to unmanaged code functions.
-Behind the sceneeess the runtime construcrs the so-called stub, or thunk, which allows the addressing of the unmanaged functon and conversion of managed argument types to the appropiate unmanaged types back.
+> Platform invocation is the mechanism provided by the `Common language runtime` to facilitate the calls from managed code to unmanaged code functions.
+Behind the scenes the runtime constrcuts the so-called stub, or thunk, which allows the addressing of the unmanaged function and conversion of managed argument types to the appropriate  unmanaged types back.
 This conversion is known as parameter marshalling.[^net-il-assembler]

-To call unmanaged code using `P/Invoke`, function has to be `extern` and have `DLLImport` attribute.
-This attribute takes DLL file library name as a parameters.
+To call unmanaged code using `P/Invoke`, a function has to be `extern` and have `DLLImport` attribute.
+This attribute takes DLL file library name as a parameter.
 DLL files are `Dynamically-linked-libraries` containing compiled code and metadata about it.
-One of the metadata is aaddress table holding memory addreses to all exported functions - entry points.
+One of the metadata is an address table holding memory addresses to all exported functions - entry points.

 ![DllExport](/images/net-sorting/dll-export.png "Dll export viewer - http://www.nirsoft.net/utils/dll_export_viewer.html")
 {: .tofigure }